selisha-pivotal/pcf-meetup-code-samples/java/retwisj/README.md

 Open browser to view the app [http://localhost:8080/retwisj](http://localhost:8080/retwisj)

 ##To deploy to Cloud Foundry
 Please ensure that you have have defined a Redis service called **ratings-redis**.
-If deploying to [Pivotal Web Services]  (www.run.pivotal.io) free Redis service is available from marketplace.
+If deploying to [Pivotal Web Services]  (http://run.pivotal.io) free Redis service is available from the Marketplace.

       cf push